 - Be sure you are running the Windows 10 May 2019 Update (1903), which is the minimum requirement for Windows Mixed Reality end users to run OpenXR applications.
 If you're on an earlier version of Windows 10, you can upgrade to the May 2019 Update using the Windows 10 Update Assistant.
 If you're not able to update your PC, it is also possible to develop your OpenXR app using Windows 10 October 2018 Update (1809), although you may experience lower performance or other issues.

-The Mixed Reality OpenXR Runtime will shortly be available to all Windows Mixed Reality end users through the Mixed Reality Portal app.
+The Windows Mixed Reality OpenXR Runtime will soon be set up automatically for all Windows Mixed Reality end users.

 Building a sample OpenXR app